wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/3-cloud-deployment-planning.md

 The Microsoft Cloud for Healthcare applications are currently only supported on North American (NAM) Microsoft 365 tenants.
-[Other geographies will be supported in the future.]{.underline}
+Other geographies will be supported in the future.

 ## Microsoft 365